 On July 3, 2023, we unveiled a unified brand across our core markets, solidifying our One Group approach, one of eight core pillars of the Corporate Strategy that was refreshed in 2022.
-This unified brand demonstrates our commitment to leveraging the combined strength of its comprehensive network, as well as its One Group capabilities in banking, wealth management and insurance, to support the increasingly cross-border aspirations and growth of businesses and individuals.
-With this One Group approach, our comprehensive ASEAN-Greater China franchise and twin hub proposition of Singapore and Hong Kong becomes even more compelling.
+This unified brand demonstrates our commitment to leveraging the combined strength of the Group's comprehensive network, as well as our One Group capabilities in banking, wealth management and insurance, to support the increasingly cross-border aspirations and growth of businesses and individuals.
+With this One Group approach, our comprehensive ASEAN-Greater China franchise and twin hub proposition of Singapore and Hong Kong SAR becomes even more compelling.

 To unify the brand, legal name changes have been made for key subsidiaries.
-In Hong Kong SAR, OCBC Wing Hang Bank Limited is now OCBC Bank (Hong Kong) Limited and in Macau SAR, Banco OCBC Weng Hang, S.A. is now OCBC Bank (Macau) Limited.
-Pending regulatory approval, OCBC Wing Hang Bank (China) Limited will change its legal name to OCBC Bank Limited in mainland China in the fourth quarter of 2023.
-With these legal name changes in Greater China, OCBC Bank has launched a unified refreshed logo for its banking entities.
-OCBC NISP, OCBC Bank's Indonesian subsidiary, will adopt the same logo in the fourth quarter of 2023.
+In Hong Kong SAR, OCBC Wing Hang Bank Limited is now OCBC Bank (Hong Kong) Limited, in Macau SAR, Banco OCBC Weng Hang, S.A. is now OCBC Bank (Macau) Limited, and in Mainland China, OCBC Wing Hang Bank (China) Limited is now OCBC Bank Limited.
+With these legal name changes, OCBC Bank has also launched a unified refreshed logo and new tagline "For now, and beyond".
+Our banking subsidiaries in ASEAN and Greater China are now primarily known as OCBC, using the same logo and tagline.
 The logo for Bank of Singapore, OCBC's dedicated private banking subsidiary, remains unchanged.

-On July 7, 2023, we announced that we will, in accordance with the relevant conditions, be redeeming all of our S\$1,000,000,000 4.00% Additional Tier 1 Perpetual Capital Securities on August 24, 2023.
-The redemption is not expected to have a significant impact on our capital ratios.
-OCBC Bank remains well capitalised with strong capital buffers above the regulatory minimum requirements.
+On August 24, 2023, we redeemed all of our S\$1,000,000,000 4.00% Additional Tier 1 Perpetual Capital Securities.